-A smart city is generally defined as a city that utilizes information and communication technologies to allocate its resources in a sustainable way and improve the quality of life for its citizens.
+A smart city is defined as “a city that utilizes information and communication technologies to allocate its resources in a sustainable way and improve the quality of life for its citizens”.

-The concept is quite cool, of course.
-When we imagine megacities of the future, it’s fun to consider the possibility of living in a “digitized” home that can manage a household more wisely than we can, or driving to work in a autonomous car or a superbus that speeds along on the highway at 250 km/h.
+The concept is quite cool, of course - when we imagine the megacities of the future, it’s fun to consider the possibility of living in a high-tech home that can manage a household more wisely than humans can, or riding to work in a self-driving car, or even having an AI assistant take business calls for us and plan our next meeting.
 But are these projections realistic?
 Here are three predictions we think will actually define the smart cities of tomorrow.

 A defining feature of smart cities will be the types of vehicles on the roads.
-It rarely shocks anyone anymore to say that the days of the gas-powered car are coming to an end.
-A variety of environmentally friendly alternatives have been gaining momentum in recent years and will control the mobile landscape of the future, such as e-kick scooters in all shapes and sizes, mopeds, e-motorcycles and e-bikes.
-Those aren’t the types of vehicles that are kept in a garage at home, either: fleet-sharing services are accessible to all and better for the planet than owning a personal car.
+Most of us are in agreement that the days of the gas-powered car are coming to an end.
+A variety of environmentally friendly alternatives have been gaining momentum in recent years and will dominate the mobile landscape of the future, such as e-kick scooters, mopeds, e-motorcycles and e-bikes.
+Those aren’t the types of vehicles that are kept in a garage at home, either: fleet-sharing services are accessible to all and obviously kinder on the environment than owning a personal car.

 2. Smart data will lead to the creation of smart solutions

-A smart city couldn’t really be considered ‘smart’ without tech’s seamless integration into everyday life.
-Without the advances in technology that were made in the past few years, the apps that are used by a fleet-sharing business, as just one example, would be unthinkable.
+A smart city couldn’t be considered ‘smart’ without tech’s seamless integration into everyday life.
+Without the advances in technology that were made in the past few years, electric, autonomous and shareable vehicles would be unthinkable.
 But it’s not just obvious, end-user-friendly tech that will be powering cities of the future: the use of data and data mapping specifically have important roles to play.

 3. Multimodal transportation will be commonplace